lickorice/lickorice.github.io/content/Gaming/Reviews/strange-horticulture.md

 Game runs perfectly without issue on the [[steam-deck-og|Steam Deck]]. **One important thing to note is that there's no touchpad functionality**.
 You'll have to configure that yourself, but it has native generic gamepad compatibility.

+**In retrospect**, writing this review: **THERE IS AN AUTO-LABEL FEATURE** in the settings but the game *does not* tell you about it—or it never told *me* about it when I was using the Deck.
+I only recently found out when I was writing the review for [[strange-antiquities|the sequel]] and had to check if I got my facts right.

 I personally find the cursor moving and the labelling sluggish.
 Though if you're playing with peripherals, this is a non-issue. [[strange-antiquities|The sequel]] improves upon this by a lot.

 > [!warning] Content after this warning contains **minor spoilers**.